LLNL/RAJA/README.md

 [Kokkos](https://github.com/kokkos/kokkos)
 and [Thrust](https://developer.nvidia.com/thrust).
-However, it includes concepts and capabilities that are absent in other models and which are fundamental to applications we work with.
+However, it includes concepts and capabilities that are absent in other models that are fundamental to applications we work with.

 It is important to note that, although RAJA is used in a diversity of production applications, it is very much a work-in-progress.
 The community